XboxReplay/xboxlive-auth/README.md

 ## What about 2FA (Two-factor authentication)?

-2FA is not supported by this module which may cause authentication issues.
-Please disable it for the used account or create a dummy one with Xbox LIVE capabalities.
-Of course, a Gold account is not required.
-Please note that Electron applications are not impacted by this issue.
+Exposed `authenticate` and `authenticateWithUserCredentials` methods can not deal with 2FA but a workaround is available with the `authenticateWithUserRefreshToken` one.
+Please take a look at ["Authenticate" documentation](https://github.com/XboxReplay/xboxlive-auth/tree/4.0.0/docs/01-Authenticate.md).

 ## Known Issues

-Please refer to the [dedicated documention](docs/06-Known_Issues.md).
+Please refer to the [dedicated documention](https://github.com/XboxReplay/xboxlive-auth/tree/4.0.0/docs/06-Known_Issues.md).

 ## Licence